DjangoGirls/tutorial/en/template_extending/README.md

 Another nice thing Django has for you is __template extending__.
 What does this mean?
 It means that you can use the same parts of your HTML for different pages of your website.

- Templates help when you want to use the same information/layout in more than one place.
+Templates help when you want to use the same information or layout in more than one place.
 You don't have to repeat yourself in every file.
 And if you want to change something, you don't have to do it in every template, just once!

-## Create base template
+## Create a base template

 A base template is the most basic template that you extend on every page of your website.